Driving through the narrow streets of New Orleans can be frustrating. It can also be dangerous, and multiple collisions happen every day.

 - Punitive damages in the event of egregious negligence by the defendant

 When these damages are added together, you can estimate the total value of your claim.
 However, the struggle doesn’t stop there.
 Insurance companies regularly contest the value of car accident claims.

-They may even try to tell you that you don’t need a law firm, but this is only an attempt to pay out less than they should.
+They may even try to tell you that you don’t need to hire a law firm, but this is only an attempt to pay you less than they should.

 New Orleans is a city known for its bars and jubilant nightlife, but each resident still has a responsibility to never get behind the wheel when tipsy.
-Unfortunately, not everyone believes this.
+Unfortunately, not everyone follows this rule.
 Last year, more than 150 drivers in fatal Louisiana car crashes had blood alcohol levels over the legal limit of .08%.
 Alcohol was also involved in 35% of all fatal Louisiana motorcycle accidents, 21% of all fatal Louisiana pedestrian accidents, and 25% of all fatal Louisiana bicycle accidents that year.
 Accident rates also spike during Mardi Gras season due to drunk driving.
 If you were hurt in a New Orleans drunk driving accident, you deserve justice.

-This one doesn’t just apply to narcotics.
+This doesn’t just apply to narcotics.
 Did you know some prescription drugs and even over-the-counter drugs can affect a person’s ability to operate a motor vehicle?
 They may be charged with an impairment DUI if they’ve been substantially affected by their medication, even if it was legally obtained.

 Every day in America, 8 people are killed by distracted drivers.
 Cell phones are the biggest temptation drivers face today, but there are numerous other driver distractions like snacking, changing a radio station, applying makeup, and even chatting with passengers.
 Younger drivers have a higher risk of getting into a distracted driving accident.
 To avoid an accident, it’s imperative to keep your eyes on the road, keep your hands on the wheel, and keep your mind on driving!

 New Orleans distracted driving laws prohibit drivers from using mobile devices to write, send, or read messages or posts.
 They may only use their phones for GPS features or to report emergencies.
 Additionally, drivers cannot talk on the phone while passing through a New Orleans school zone.
 If you break these laws, you will be fined and your license may be suspended.
 If you injure someone due to distracted driving, you can be held liable.

 According to the city's code of ordinances, the speed limit for most New Orleans streets is 25 miles per hour.
 It might be tempting to break this rule when you’re in a rush, but keep in mind that speeding contributes to nearly one third of all car accident fatalities.
 It's a simple law of physics: the faster two objects are traveling, the greater the force of impact will be when they collide.